 All procedures for treating fistulas have different benefits and risks.
 A person should discuss these with their surgical team so they can be sure of what to expect during surgery.

-Surgery for an anal fistula usually takes around an hour, but a person will need to spend some time in the hospital before and after to prepare and recover.
+Surgery for an anal fistula usually takes 15–30 minutes, but a person will need to spend some time in the hospital before and after to prepare and recover.

 If the fistula is small and shallow, a person may only need a local anesthetic during the procedure.
 Otherwise, a surgeon will put them to sleep using a general anesthetic.